Talentica/TechWatchBlockchain/bitcoin/asset-transfer-application/README.md

 ```

-- Open another terminal and check if are able to connect with 'bitcoind' using 'bitcoin-cli' (bitcoin-cli is also included in docker image)
+- Open another terminal and check if you are able to connect with 'bitcoind' using 'bitcoin-cli' (bitcoin-cli is also included in docker image)

 ```
 > bitcoin-cli getinfo